Mike & Jennifer’s MGA & MGB Cross-Country Road Trip

 We’re in Grand Island, Nebraska now.
 We opted for the I-80 route.
 We just had our first mechanical of the return trip: the brake lights quit working on Jennifer’s MGB.
 It was the switch, but she had a new one in her box o’ stuff, so we changed it out in the motel parking lot.
 All better now!

-This last malady, by the way, reminds me of an old British car joke.
+This last malady reminds me of an old British car joke.
 “What are the three positions of a Lucas switch?”
 “Dim, Flicker, and Off.”
 Haha!

 From there they went to Nevada: